ShingZhanho/COMP2120-Notes/README.md

 > [!warning]
+> This repository has now been archived.
+The notes in this repo will receive no more updates.
-> This repository will be archived soon.
-All resources will be migrated to a new repository
+> This project has migrated to [ShingZhanho/HKU-Notes](https://github.com/ShingZhanho/HKU-Notes)
-> for managing all course materials in a more systematic approach.
+> to provide a more systematic and streamlined auto deployment interface.
+> Please check out the new repository~

 # COMP2120 Notes